kimhan9/kimhan9.github.io/docs/mysql.md

 - The **Primary Key** constraint uniquely identifies each record in a table.
 Primary keys must contain UNIQUE values, and cannot contain NULL values.
 - The **FOREIGN KEY** is a field in one table, refers to the **PRIMARY KEY** of another table.
-- `KEY`s (INDEXes) are defined on certain columns to facilitate fast search on these columns.
+- `KEYs` (INDEXes) are defined on certain columns to facilitate fast search on these columns.
 We would use `SHOW INDEX FROM tableName \G` to display the details on indexes.
 ```
 CREATE INDEX email_index ON Users(email);
 ```